BostonUniversitySeniorDesign/2020-sensor-miniproject/README.md

 * what are the median and variance observed from the temperature data (at least 100 values)  [3 points]
 * what are the median and variance observed from the occupancy data (at least 100 values)  [3 points]
-* plot the probability distribution function for each sensor type?
-[6 points]
+* plot the probability density function for each sensor type, from a single room of your choice [6 points]
 * What is the mean and variance of the *time interval* of the sensor readings?
-Please plot its probability distribution function.
+Please plot its probability density function.
 Does it mimic a well-known distribution for connection intervals in large systems?
 [8 points]

 ### Task 3: Design